Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-Import `useState`, this will be used the same way it is used a regular web app!
+Import `useState`, this will be used the same way it is used in a regular web app!

 ```JS
 import React, { useState } from 'react';